Immortal-Pi/KAG/README.md

-# 🌐 Network Visualization with Neo4j, Gephi, and Large Language Models (LLMs)
+# Network Visualization with Neo4j, Gephi, and Large Language Models (LLMs)

-## 🧮 About This Repository

-This repository compares multiple **Retrieval-Augmented Generation (RAG)** approaches that leverage **graph databases** for contextual reasoning and knowledge retrieval.
+This repository helps create graph network using LLMs and use it for RAG approaches using graph databasese for contextual reasoning and knowledge retrieval

-### 🔍 Compared Frameworks
+## Architecture

+## UI

+## compared Frameworks:

 | Framework | Backend / Architecture | Description |
 |------------|------------------------|--------------|
 | **Neo4JGraphRAG** | Neo4j + LangChain/LLM | Uses Neo4j as the graph database to represent entities and relationships; integrates with an LLM for context-aware retrieval. |